JBowers0921/configure-ad/README.md

 </p>
 <br />
 <p>
 3. In order to install Active Directory, log into DC-1 Remote Desktop.
 Go to the Windows search field and type "Active Directory Domain Services".
 Open and install the app.
 The Server Manager window will open.
-Click on "Add roles & Features", click NEXT, NEXT
+Click on "Add roles & Features", click NEXT, NEXT AND NEXT.
+You will be on the "Select server roles" screen.
 </p>
 <br />
 <br />